danieljcafonso/a-full-intro-to-the-rtl-vite/README.md

 ### Part 3

-Now we can turn our attention to our Add Cars functionality (`AddCars.js`).
+Now we can turn our attention to our Add Cars functionality (`AddCars.jsx`).

 Let us start by identifying all the testing scenarios here: